MichaelT025/Project-GhostPad/README.md

 - Drag the title bar to reposition
 - Resize by dragging edges (when expanded)
 - Screenshots persist until you start a new chat
-- Use `/models` in the input to quickly switch models
+- Use the Dashboard to manage sessions and configuration

 ## Technology